CA Vehicle Code 23222(b) VC

 If you were pulled over for a traffic violation and your car was illegally searched then your attorney will prove to the judge that the charges should be dropped.

-If you or a loved one is being charged with the crime of Driving with Marijuana, we invite you to contact us immediately for a free case review.
+If you or a loved one is being charged with the California Driving with Marijuana Vehicle Code 23222(b) crime of Driving with Marijuana, we invite you to contact us immediately for a free case review.
 Schedule an appointment to meet with us in person, or feel free to submit an evaluation online and we will get in contact with you ASAP.
 We can provide a free consultation in our office, or by phone.
-Our experienced and assiduous attorneys will be sure to fight until the end to reduce or drop your charges completely.
+Our experienced and assiduous Los Angeles Criminal Defense Attorneys will be sure to fight until the end to reduce or drop your charges completely.

 Call Us for a FREE Case Review: 310-274-6529